 Louisiana’s civil code include some “really beautiful laws that are unique to Louisiana,” Villarrubia says.
 One is forced heirship, which requires a portion of an estate to go to an heir who is under the age of 24 or who is mentally or physically incapable of caring for themselves.
 “If they’re 50 years old and they’re healthy, you don’t have to leave them a nickel.
 But if they’re 50 years old and they’re ill, you do,” Villarrubia says.

 Louisiana is a community property state.
 Married people should keep this fact in mind, as the state’s community property laws can have an effect on estate planning.
 The marital portion law requires something to be left to the surviving spouse.
-“When a rich man marries someone who is not rich and they have lived this lifestyle and he dies and doesn’t leave her anything, the law says you’re not going to do that,” Villarrubia says.
-“You’re not going to just take a woman.
-It’s usually a woman.
-It could be a man.
-So you have to leave a part of your estate to her.”
+“When a rich person marries someone who is not rich and they have lived this lifestyle and they die and don’t leave [the spouse] anything, the law says you’re not going to do that,” Villarrubia says.
+“You have to leave a part of your estate to them.”

 While some of the state’s probate process is immediately complicated, some aspects can appear relatively simple.
 Even so, it’s important to have a lawyer ready to help.
 “It’s not important, it’s essential,” says Villarrubia.

-An experienced Louisiana estate planning lawyer can help at every stage of the process, from making sure your valid will—even your handwritten last will and testament—is drafted correctly and is valid, to investigating things that seem potentially problematic.
+An experienced Louisiana estate planning or succession attorney can help at every stage of the process, from making sure your will—even your handwritten last will and testament—is drafted correctly and is valid, to investigating things that seem potentially problematic.
 “It’s just that extra layer of protection.”

 A compassionate lawyer can help you look out for your family in other ways.
 “If you’re a parent, are you setting [your children] up for success?
 Are you doing something that’s going to cause your children to fight?”
 Villarrubia says.
 “I will tell [families] a lot of times, ‘I’m far less concerned about your estate than I am you.
 Who’s going to take care of you?’”